mijeonglee806/actiplanner/README.md

 # actiplanner
 Final Project for CSIS 3475 (data structures and algorithms).

-Actiplanner is an application which helps users to plan for daily activities based on the weather data fetched from OpenWeatherMap API.
+Actiplanner is a fitness planner which helps users to plan for indoor and outdoor activities.
+The planner suggests some activities to the users based on the weather data of the day, which helps users to make more realistic activity plans.
+The users are able to make their own plans for five days in advance with the suggested activities by the planner.

-It retrieves json weather data from API called OpenWeatherMap. then, retrieved data is converted to java format in order to display the weather description and the temperture of the days.
+Actiplanner retrieves json weather data from API called "OpenWeatherMap".
+Retrieved json data is decoded to java format so that the planner gives suggestions to it's users based on the data.